 The main details required in a walk description are the start location and time, the approximate mileage and grade of the walk, a summary of the area covered by the walk, and a contact phone number (preferably mobile).

 If you have never led a walk before, why not have a go?
 It isn't as difficult as you might think and most people that lead a walk go on to lead many more.
-Talk to one of the co-ordination team or to someone else who has already led a few walks and they can give you advice and moral support.
+Talk to one of the committee or to someone else who has already led a few walks and they can give you advice and moral support.
 They can help you design the walk, pre-walk it with you and they can even be there with you on the actual walk - just in case.

 Third-party insurance cover for walk leaders is provided by the Ramblers Association.
 We will need to register you as a volunteer walk leader before you lead your first walk.